-The addition of S\$8,982,000 during the year ended 31 December 2016 represented the issuance of shares for the acquisition of a subsidiary and the placement issue, net of shares issuance expenses attributed to the issuance of new shares.
+The addition of S\$8,982,000 during the year ended 31 December 2016 represents the issuance of shares for the acquisition of a subsidiary and the placement issue, net of shares issuance expenses attributed to the issuance of new shares.

-27. OPERATING LEASE ARRANGEMENTS
+25. LEASE ARRANGEMENTS